 The walk itself can easily be done by any reasonably fit person and it will take between 3 and 4 hours including a meal stop.
 Be aware though that there are precipitous drops into the corrie so great care must be taken.
 It is best avoided in poor weather unless you have been there before.
 As ever when going into the mountains observe basic precautions: wear appropriate clothing and footwear, carry a map and compass and/or a GPS unit (and know how to use them) and if walking on your own let someone know where you are going and when to be expected back.
 Don’t assume your mobile phone will work as coverage may not be good.

-Getting There: coming from the N25 take the Carrick On Suir road at Lemybrien and drive exactly 10.6 kms as far as Kilclooney Bridge.
-Look for the cul-de-sac sign on the right hand side of the road and park there.
-(If your SatNav is Loc8 code enabled the code is: YMS-20-XC9.)
+Getting There: coming from the N25 take the Carrick On Suir road (the R676) at Lemybrien and drive 10 kms as far as Kilclooney Forest car park which will be on your left.

 Looking back as you make the initial ascent of the south spur there are some fine views of the countryside to the east and north: